The Difference Between Accuracy and Precision in Scoping a Project

 A measurement that is precise means that it agrees with other measures of the same thing.
 In the sense of project scoping, let's take an estimation of workload as an example.
 If we estimate the size of several projects and they, in the end, are all close to or equal to what we predicted, then we can start to get a sense of the precision of our estimates.
 But first and foremost, each project needs to be as accurate as possible.

-How the two terms relate
+How the terms relate

 Accuracy can be determined by one measurement while many measurements are needed to assess precision.
 For instance, by looking at the image above, just by one bullet fired, one knows if it is accurate or not, but a number of attempts have to be fired to tell if the result is precise.
 Bullets that hit closer to the bullseye are considered more accurate.
 If a large number of bullets are fired, precision would be the size of the bullet cluster and not how close they are to the bullseye.